dotlang/language/types.md

 1. `x = [1, 2, 3, 4]`
 2. `x: [[int]] = [ [1, 2], [3, 4], [5, 6] ] #a matrix of integer numbers`
 3. `x = [1, 2]+[3, 4]+[5, 6]] #merging multiple sequences`
-4. `int_or_nothing = x[10]`
+4. `int_var = x[10]`

-## Map
+## HashMap

+1. HashMap is a hash table of key values.
-You can use `[KeyType:ValueType]` to define a map type.
-When reading from a map, you will get `nothing` if value does not exist in the map.
+2. You can use `[KeyType:ValueType]` to define a map type.
+3. When reading from a map, you will get runtime error if value does not exist in the map.

-An empty map can be denoted using `[:]` notation.
-Putting an extra comma at the end of a map literal is allowed.
+4. An empty map can be denoted using `[:]` notation.

-Core defines built-in functions for maps for common operations: `map, reduce, filter, anyMatch, allMatch, ...`
+5. Core defines built-in functions for maps for common operations: `slice, map, reduce, filter, anyMatch, allMatch, ...`

 **Examples**